christianalfoni/EmptyBox/posts/2015_04_26_Handling-complex-state-with-Baobab.md

 Okay, so what are we doing here?
 Lets go through that step by step before looking at the loaders:

 1. First we try to get the project from our **projects** map
 2. If the project exists we hook it as a prototype on a new object to avoid mutation.
-If it does not exist we pass the id to a loader and return what the loader returns
+If it does not exist we pass the id to a loader.
+The **get** method runs in the context of the tree, so we pass the tree also to the loader.
+This allows the facet to be reused on different trees.
+Then we return what the loader returns
 3. If the project exists we try to grab the author from the **users** map, but if it does not exist we pass the author id to a user loader and put whatever it returns as the author

 So what are these loaders actually doing?
 Lets look at an example: